Marco Crimi: Grosseto

 He earned a subsequent loan move to Grosseto on 31 January 2011.
 He made his debut in Serie B on 5 February 2011, in Grosseto's 1–0 loss to Novara.
 On 23 June 2011, Grosseto bought out 50% of his rights in a co-ownership deal, for a fee of €300,000.
 The co-ownership deal was renewed in June 2012.

 After becoming a regular starter at Grosseto, Crimi was frozen out of the first team along with teammates Yaw Asante, Davis Curiale and Giovanni Formiconi all being in a car involved in an accident where the driver had been drink driving.

 In June 2013, Grosseto acquired Crimi outright from Bari.

 Latina

 On 3 September 2013, Crimi joined Serie B side Latina on loan.
-His impressive form in the heart of the midfield, led Latina to an impressive 3rd-place finish in Serie B, after helping beat his former club Bari in two legs in the Serie Bplay-off semi-final, Latina were undone 4–2 on aggregate by Cesena in the two legged final for promotion to Serie A.
+His impressive form in the heart of the midfield, led Latina to an impressive 3rd-place finish in Serie B, after helping beat his former club Bari in two legs in the Serie B play-off semi-final, Latina were undone 4–2 on aggregate by Cesena in the two legged final for promotion to Serie A.

 In June 2014, Latina excised the option to sign Crimi outright.